jjrs07/AWS_Restart_Lab/README.md

 *(Some folders may be empty for now — content’s on the way!)*

 Welcome to the **AWS re/Start Lab Compilation** repository!
-This project is a curated collection of hands-on labs inspired by the AWS re/Start program — created to help you strengthen your foundational IT skills through practical exercises in **Linux**, **Python**, **Databases** and so on...
+This project is a curated collection of hands-on labs inspired by the AWS re/Start program — created to help you strengthen your foundational IT skills through practical exercises in **Linux**, **Python**, **Databases** and more.

 ## About This Repository